SpongeBob SquarePants: Creature from the Krusty Krab (PlayStation 2, GameCube, Wii)

 "Oh what a dump!
 Someone should tidy this place up!"

 frontend_devpackage has a very early title screen, before the game even had a specific title.
-This image is used in the Hypnotic Highway Character Selection loading screen in the final.
+An alternative version of this image without the "06" is used in the Hypnotic Highway character selection loading screen in the final when playing it for the first time in Story Mode.

 9_1 character selection world has three unused graphics: SpongeBob in a plane, Patrick sleeping, and Plankton sleeping.